Hywan/LaMaisonVivante/lights/lights-controller/README.md

 Use `-h`/`--help` to get help:

 ```
-lights-controller 0.2.0
+lights-controller 0.3.0

 USAGE:
     lights-controller [FLAGS] [OPTIONS]

 FLAGS:
     -h, --help                 Prints help information
+    -t, --into-thing           Turns this program into a Thing, i.e. a new Web of Things device
-    -c, --print-config-path    Print the configuration path and exit
+    -c, --print-config-path    Prints the configuration path and exit
     -V, --version              Prints version information

 OPTIONS:
-    -x, --action <action>      Type of signal/event to send on the light [default: Pulse]  [possible values: Pulse]
+    -x, --action <action>            Type of signal/event to send on the light [default: Pulse]  [possible values:
+                                     Pulse]
-    -a, --address <address>    Address of the Controllino; see `lights.ino` to see the port; e.g. `192.168.1.42:23`.
+    -a, --address <address>          Address of the Controllino; see `lights.ino` to see the port; e.g.
-                               This option overwrites the value read from the configuration file
+                                     `192.168.1.42:23`.
+This option overwrites the value read from the configuration
+                                     file
     -s, --subject <subject>          Light to control [default: LivingRoom]  [possible values: LaundryRoom, Bathroom,
-                               LouiseBedroom, EliBedroom, Hall, LivingRoom, SittingRoom, DiningTable, KitchenIsland,
+                                     LouiseBedroom, EliBedroom, Hall, LivingRoom, SittingRoom, DiningTable,
-                               Kitchen, ParentBed, ParentBathroom, ParentBedroom]
+                                     KitchenIsland, Kitchen, ParentBed, ParentBathroom, ParentBedroom]
+    -p, --thing-port <thing-port>    Port of the Thing.
+Requires `--into-thing` to be effective
 ```

 Use the `--address` option to specify the address, and the `--subject`